refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 export const authProvider: AuthProvider = {
   // highlight-start
   check: async () => {
+    // When logging in, we'll obtain an access token from our API and store it in the local storage.
-    // We'll check the auth state in the next step.
+    // Now let's check if the token exists in the local storage.
+    // In the later steps, we'll be implementing the `login` and `logout` methods. const token = localStorage.getItem("my_access_token");

-    // For now, let's just disallow every check. return { authenticated: false };
+    return { authenticated: Boolean(token) };
   },
   // highlight-end
   login: async ({ email, password }) => {